 RTMP is a protocol for transporting an H.264 audio video stream over the Internet.
 Typically the stream is sent from an encoding source to an ingest server for transcoding and broadcast to client player devices like phones, tablets, smart TVs or computers.
 Follow this link for a wikipedia article on Real-Time Messaging Protocol.
-RTMP is the most widely adopted protocol for streaming audio and video to streaming services like Facebook, Twitch, Mixer and YouTube.
+RTMP is the most widely adopted protocol for streaming audio and video to streaming services like Facebook, Twitch and YouTube.

 Server Stream Ingest